Polypedates himalayensis

 Polypedates himalayensis, the Himalayan tree frog, is a species of tree frog found in north-eastern India.
+It has been observed between 100 and 2000 meters above sea level.

 A typical frog found in moist deciduous forest.
 This frog also found in semi-urban, especially in cities with extensive gardens or plants.

 Formerly, it was considered as a subspecies of the Indian tree frog.
 It is associated with freshwater habitat.

+This frog was once considered conspecific with Polypedates maculatus.

+Scientists believe this frog is not in danger of extinction because of its large range and tolerance to human-altered habitats.